tytydraco/yessleep/out/The_dying_boy.md

 Randy beamed a huge smile.

 “Oh, we just finished a long walk in the park.
 It’s stunning outside!
 Now we’re here, of course.
-Drink a coffee and then I’ll think we’ll take a long walk home.”
+Drink a coffee and then I’ll think we’ll take the scenic path back home.”

 “Amazing,” I said back to him.
 “Sounds like a top notch day.”